 FSS escrow account funds forfeited by the FSS family must be used by the PHA for the benefit of the FSS participants.
 These funds may only be used for support for FSS participants in good standing.
 These supports include transportation, childcare, training, testing fees, employment preparation costs, and other costs related to achieving obligations outlined in the CoP; or training for FSS Program Coordinator(s).
-Forfeited FSS escrow accounts may not be used for salary and fringe benefits of FSS Program Coordinators, general administrative costs of the FSS program, for housing assistance payments (HAP) expenses or public housing operating funds.
+Forfeited FSS escrow accounts may not be used for salary and fringe benefits of FSS Program Coordinators, general administrative costs of the FSS program, for the overall implementation of the FSS program, or four housing assistance payments (HAP) expenses or public housing operating funds.
+Accounting Brief 26 describes the accounting requirements in the treatment of forfeited escrow accounts.